 Nucleus honeybee colonies are normally ready in June give or take a month.
 Naturally, this is very much influenced by the weather.

-The nucleus colony will contain a minimum of 5 combs or frames containing immature bees (brood) of all ages together with nectar and pollen stores, covered with adult bees and headed by a laying queen bee.
-This means that although the colony is small, it is established and ready to expand in population given the optimum conditions.
+A nucleus colony will contain a minimum of 5 combs or frames containing immature bees (brood) of all ages together with nectar and pollen stores, covered with adult bees and headed by a laying queen bee.
+This means it is ready to expand in population immediately given the optimum conditions.

 Bees travel well with a few precautions.

-- The hive must travel upright, as level as possible, with their combs in line with the direction of travel.
-This prevents combs possibly slapping together if you brake suddenly and comb breakage is a possibility.
+The hive must travel upright, as level as possible, well secured and with their combs in line with the direction of travel.
+This prevents combs possibly slapping together if you brake suddenly when comb breakage is a possibility.

-- The floor of the nucleus box we provide is covered with mesh for good ventilation, enabling the bees to fan and keep themselves cool if necessary, so make sure there is good air flow underneath the box and through the vehicle - be careful not to poke something through the mesh.
-Provided there is good ventilation, overheating in the hive is rare unless ambient temperatures go over 35ºC.
+The floor of the nucleus box we provide is covered with mesh for good ventilation, enabling the bees to fan and keep themselves cool if necessary, so make sure there is good fresh air flow underneath the box and through the vehicle (transport in an un-ventilated car boot may not be a good idea) - be careful not to poke something through the mesh.
+Provided there is good ventilation, overheating in the hive is rare unless ambient temperatures go over 30C.
 This is not usual in the U.K. but if it does get this hot, keep the outside of the box wet and spray water through the mesh and this will allow the bees to keep themselves cool.

 The bees should not be transferred to their new hive straight away, they will not know where they are which results in confusion and loss of bees.